JasonStorey/Optional.js/README.md

 Optional.js
 ----------

-Tired of checking if values are defined?
+Tired of checking for undefined?
 Optional.js brings [Java 8 Optionals](http://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) to javascript.

 _Optional: A container object which may or may not contain a non-null value._